Skip to navigation Skip to content Skip to subnav

 (2) grant the owner an extension for a specific period of time after which the owner must transfer the bees to a hive with removable frames.

 (b) The Secretary may, by rule, create a permit program to allow persons to operate hives without removable frames for exhibition purposes.
-The owner of such a hive will not be in violation of this section so long as he or she holds a valid permit and is in compliance with all applicable rules that the Secretary may adopt.
+The owner of such a hive will not be in violation of this section provided that the owner holds a valid permit and is in compliance with all applicable rules that the Secretary may adopt.

 The Secretary may adopt and enforce rules to implement the requirements of this chapter, including rules regarding: